ConSol-Monitoring/check_nsc_web/README.md

   check_nsc_web is a REST client for the NSClient++ webserver for querying and receiving check information over HTTPS.

-  Copyright 2016 Michael Kraus <Michael.Kraus@consol.de>
+  Original Author 2016 Michael Kraus

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by